-Other assets include net deferred income tax assets, receivables and prepaid expenses.
+Other assets include receivables and prepaid expenses.
 Receivables include fee receivables, accrued interest and loans made to employees, typically in connection with their recruitment.
 Employee loans are forgiven based on continued employment and are amortized using the straight-line method over the respective terms of the loans, which generally range from two to five years.